pwning/pwning.github.io/_posts/2020-07-22-UIUCTF20-accounting-accidents.markdown

 {% endraw %}
 {% endhighlight %}

-We get a leak for the `.text` section (which is honestly pointless since there is no PIE), and if we look at the source afterwards the address actually corresponds to the `print_flag` function that basically does what it says.
-I also tried fuzzing it with large inputs to see if it causes a segfault, followed by testing "%x" for format string vulnerability.
-None of those worked, so let's get to reversing.
+We get a leak for the `.text` section (which is honestly pointless since there is no PIE (position independent execution)), and if we look at the source afterwards the address actually corresponds to the `print_flag` function that basically does what it says.
+I also tried fuzzing it with large inputs to see if it causes a segfault from buffer overflows, followed by testing "%x" inputs to check for format string vulnerabilies.
+These are quick and simple ways of testing for any obvious vulnerabilities before diving in to reversing.
+None of those worked, so let's get to reversing!

 ### Reversing
 Opening the file in Ghidra, we get the following `main` function: